-For a discussion of how Fannie Mae mitigates mortgage credit risk retained through securitization exposures, see "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management" in our Q2 2023 Form 10-Q. Additionally, see "Business-Managing Mortgage Credit Risk," "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management," "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management," and "MD&A-Risk Management-Institutional Counterparty Credit Risk Management" in our 2022 Form 10-K.
+For a discussion of how Fannie Mae mitigates mortgage credit risk retained through securitization exposures, see "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management" in our Q3 2023 Form 10-Q. Additionally, see "Business-Managing Mortgage Credit Risk," "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management," "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management," and "MD&A-Risk Management-Institutional Counterparty Credit Risk Management" in our 2022 Form 10-K.

-Special Purpose Entities ("SPEs") used to Securitize Third-Party Exposures - For information on the type of securitization SPEs that Fannie Mae, as sponsor, uses to securitize third-party exposures, see "Note 2, Consolidations and Transfers of Financial Assets" in our Q2 2023 Form 10-Q and "Note 2, Consolidations and Transfers of Financial Assets" in our 2022 Form 10-K.
+Special Purpose Entities ("SPEs") used to Securitize Third-Party Exposures - For information on the type of securitization SPEs that Fannie Mae, as sponsor, uses to securitize third-party exposures, see "Note 2, Consolidations and Transfers of Financial Assets" in our Q3 2023 Form 10-Q and "Note 2, Consolidations and Transfers of Financial Assets" in our 2022 Form 10-K.

-Fannie Mae had no affiliated entities in CRT securitization transactions as of June 30, 2023.
+Fannie Mae had no affiliated entities in CRT securitization transactions as of September 30, 2023.

-CRT Processes - For information on Fannie Mae's CRT processes, see "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management-Transfer of Multifamily Mortgage Credit Risk" in our Q2 2023 Form 10-Q and "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management-Transfer of Multifamily Mortgage Credit Risk" in our 2022 Form 10-K. In addition, for information regarding the methods and key assumptions applied in valuing retained or purchased interests, treatment of synthetic securitizations, and recognizing liabilities on the balance sheet for arrangements that could require the company to provide financial support for securitized assets, see "Note 6, Financial Guarantees" in our Q2 2023 Form 10-Q and "Note 1, Summary of Significant Accounting Policies-Investments in Securities," "Note 2, Consolidations and Transfers of Financial Assets-Types of VIEs -SPVs Associated with our Credit Risk Transfer Programs," and "Note 6, Financial Guarantees" in our 2022 Form 10-K.
+CRT Processes - For information on Fannie Mae's CRT processes, see "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management-Transfer of Multifamily Mortgage Credit Risk" in our Q3 2023 Form 10-Q and "MD&A-Single-Family Business-Single-Family Mortgage Credit Risk Management-Single-Family Credit Enhancement and Transfer of Mortgage Credit Risk" and "MD&A-Multifamily Business-Multifamily Mortgage Credit Risk Management-Transfer of Multifamily Mortgage Credit Risk" in our 2022 Form 10-K. In addition, for information regarding the methods and key assumptions applied in valuing retained or purchased interests, treatment of synthetic securitizations, and recognizing liabilities on the balance sheet for arrangements that could require the company to provide financial support for securitized assets, see "Note 6, Financial Guarantees" in our Q3 2023 Form 10-Q and "Note 1, Summary of Significant Accounting Policies-Investments in Securities," "Note 2, Consolidations and Transfers of Financial Assets-Types of VIEs-SPVs Associated with our Credit Risk Transfer Programs," and "Note 6, Financial Guarantees" in our 2022 Form 10-K.

-Fannie Mae's CRTs are off-balance sheet exposures.
-As the reference pool loans remain on Fannie Mae's balance sheet, there is no sale associated with the issuance of the accompanying securities (i.e., for CAS) or reinsurance (CIRT deals).
-The assessment and valuation of a CRT transaction does not result in the recognition of retained or purchased interest nor any gain-on-sale.
-We do not have any credit-enhancing interest-only strip CRT-related exposures assigned 1,250% risk weights.
+Fannie Mae's CRTs are off-balance sheet arrangements.
+As the reference pools of loans remain on Fannie Mae's balance sheet, there is no sale associated with the issuance of the accompanying securities (i.e., for CAS) or reinsurance (CIRT deals).
+The assessment and valuation of a CRT transaction do not result in the recognition of retained or purchased interest nor any gain-on-sale.
+Furthermore, there are no retained or purchased CRT resecuritization exposures on Fannie Mae's balance sheet.
+We do not have any credit-enhancing interest-only strip CRT-related arrangements assigned 1,250% risk weights.
 Additionally, the process for valuing exposures intended to be securitized through CRT transactions is the same as the process for valuing other exposures.

-For private-label securitization and other non-CRT securitization exposures, we utilize the Simplified Supervisory Formula Approach ("SSFA") for calculating RWA.
+Private-label securitization exposures are assigned 1,250% risk weights for calculating RWA.
 For CRT exposures, we utilize the Credit Risk Transfer Approach ("CRTA") for calculating RWA.